Rural and Remote Marking Program

 Schools wishing to have teachers participate in the RRMP will need to organise the necessary casual relief and will be responsible for any associated costs if teachers are required at briefing sessions.

-NESA will not cover casual relief of briefing sessions that are attended after school hours.
+NESA will only cover casual relief for any briefing sessions that are scheduled during school hours.

-The NSW Department of Education will provide funding totalling $2000 for each NSW Department of Education participant to their respective school to use flexibly to cover the costs associated with attending the briefing sessions (ie: accommodation, travel and/or casual relief).
+The NSW Department of Education will provide funding totalling $2000 for each NSW Department of Education participant to their respective school to use flexibly to cover the costs associated with attending the briefing sessions such as accommodation, travel and/or casual relief.

 Eligibility